Home Appreciation Calculator

 Home Appreciation Calculator FAQ

 In favorable market conditions, property prices tend to increase year-on-year, which can lead to significant home equity gains for property investors.
-However, it is also true that the market will experience downturns, during which your home price may decrease in value.
-The 2008 Global financial crisis is one such example, and today’s housing market is still affected by the long-term repercussions of this housing market crash.
+This is called a positive home appreciation rate.
+However, it is also true that the market will experience downturns, during which time your home price may decrease in value.
+This is called a negative home appreciation rate.

 Ultimately, home appreciation is simply the rate at which your home value increases or decreases over time.
 It is a fluctuating interest rate which can help you determine what your home price is likely to be in the future, be it over a short term or long-term horizon.
 When taking a long-term perspective, the average property value in the US tends to increase in value over time, despite inevitable downturns that may occur during certain decades.